-The novella also focuses on the way in which Mina plans her life for after her husband’s death, feeling revitalised as she plans to open her own children’s bookshop, as well as helping a friend who no-one else will help out, giving her a link to her more radical past.
+The novella also focuses on the way in which Mina plans her life after her husband’s death, feeling revitalised as she plans to open her own children’s bookshop, as well as helping a friend who no-one else will help out- helping give her a link to her more radical past.

 In this novella, Mina’s daughter (Skye) is just seven years old, and I liked how this section looked at Skye’s life before her father died, and then novella 4 looked at how Skye had changed once her father had passed away.

-I liked this novella in part, as I thought that Mina’s struggles were very human and real, and the guilt, grief and depression she feels through the novella were very raw, and expressed real human emotion.
-I think that Aposotolou captured human emotion and struggles incredibly well throughout the whole book, in fact, and this was something I admired through the novel.
+I liked this novella in part, as I thought that Mina’s struggles were very human and real, and the guilt, grief, and depression she feels through the novella were very raw.
+She expressed real human emotion.
+I think that Aposotolou captured human emotion and struggles incredibly well throughout the whole book, and this was something I admired through the novel.

 Novella 3: Gwen’s Point of View

 This third novella follows the adult life of Gwen, another of member of Group from the 1980s who has just experienced the death of her father.
-Throughout this novella, set also in the early 2000s, Gwen reaches out to a childhood friend, Taylor, who she soon creates a secret relationship with.
+Throughout this novella, set also in the early 2000s, Gwen reaches out to a childhood friend, Taylor, with whom she soon creates a secret relationship.

 Novella 4: Skye’s Point of View

 This novella was from the point of view of Skye, Mina’s daughter, and was set in Greece, where Kleio (the final member of Group) lived with her adopted daughter, Sophia.
-Skye was living with Kleio and her daughter after getting into trouble with the law and being sent to Greece by her mother, who was frustrated with her and with trying to juggle her own grief with the grief of her daughter.
+Skye was living with Kleio and her daughter after getting into trouble with the law- and being sent to Greece by her mother to give her a breather.

 Skye comes to Greece broken and with an awful attitude, shunning all those around her and clearly in a lot of pain.
-The novella follows her as she comes out of her shell, enjoying all Greece has to offer and dropping the ‘tough kid’ act, and towards the end of the novella (and book) all four Group members meet at Kleio’s house in Greece for a reunion.
+The novella follows her as she comes out of her shell, enjoying all Greece has to offer and dropping the ‘tough kid’ act.
+Towards the end of the novella (and book) all four Group members meet at Kleio’s house in Greece for a reunion.

 I enjoyed this novella a lot, as I liked seeing how Skye transformed through the story, and how she became much more aware of the beauty around her.

-I grew to like the character of Skye, and the friendship that grew between Skye and Sophia, Kleio’s daughter, was really lovely, and this book was definitely one of those that did not rely on romance, but instead focussed on the deep friendships and relationships between women!
+I grew to like the character of Skye, and the friendship that grew between Skye and Sophia, Kleio’s daughter, was really lovely.
+This book was definitely one of those that did not rely on romance, but instead focused on the deep friendships and relationships between women- which I love!

 I also really liked the point of view of Skye, and the use of a female, teenage point of view really drew me to her story.